tobegit3hub/seagull/docs/2014-10-22-implement-search-in-angular.md

  </div>
 ```

-The important code is `ng-model` which will get the data from the input.
+The most important code is `ng-model` which will get the data from the input.
 Because the data of AngularJS is two-way binding so the filter is dynamically changed when we input something.

 ## Any Problem?